d3datadevelopment/tinymce-editor/README.md

 $ vendor/bin/oe-console oe:module:install source/modules/o3-shop/tinymce-editor
 ```

-Create the directory ´source/out/pictures/wysiwigpro´ in the shop root directory and assign the necessary rights to make this writable.

 After requiring the module, you need to activate it, either via OXID shop admin or CLI.

 Navigate to shop folder and execute the following: